 Brief BioI am a professor in the Computer Science Department at Union College.
 I spent 2013-2014 on temporary assignment to the National Science Foundation, serving as a program director in the Division of Undergraduate Education.
-For further information click here.
+For further information about that, click here.

 Before coming to Union, I was on the faculty at Hofstra University.
 During my graduate studies I also taught at Pratt Institute, Rutgers University, Mount Holyoke College, and Polytechnic University.
 I received my Masters degree from New York University and my Ph.D. from Rutgers University.